spacekookie/spacekookie/README.md

 ### Hi there 👋 I'm Kookie

 I'm an independent software researcher living in Berlin.
-I have a [sponsors] page, if you want to learn more about the work I do.
+I have a [sponsors] page, if you want to learn more about the work I do, and how you can support me!
 My pronouns are ✨ **they/them** ✨!

 ---